 5. Libraries

-Going back to options you don’t have to pay for are libraries.
+Going back to options, you don’t have to pay for libraries.
 Public libraries often have a password printed on a piece of paper for everyone to see, so you don’t disturb busy people.
 Depending on the number of people using it, this network can also be quite fast, too.
 You’re not limited to public ones, by the way.
 You can always visit the nearest school, university, or college, and simply ask a student in the library for a password if it isn’t highlighted somewhere already.

 6. Transportation services